 Evaluating employees is a workplace standard that has been used for decades.
-At this point, it’s routine.
-Business is changing, though—just look at the prevalence of startups, unconventional office spaces, even workplace yoga.
+At this point, it’s routine; unfortunately, it's a practice that has become rote.
+Business is drastically changing, and the old way of doing employee evaluations is outdated!
+Just look at the prevalence of startups, unconventional office spaces, and even workplace yoga.

 What Is the ROI for Mindfulness in the Workplace?

 There is measurable evidence for mindfulness in the workplace.